 There are two things to keep in mind, though:

-• The second thing to keep in mind is that these villages are often 2 or 3 hours from Jinghong, and it is not possible to reach them by public bus (at least in a reasonable time), so you will be forced to rely on a local English speaking guide, and they are not cheap.
+- The second thing to keep in mind is that these villages are often 2 or 3 hours from Jinghong, and it is not possible to reach them by public bus (at least in a reasonable time).
+So you will be forced to rely on a local English-speaking guide.
+Send me a DM on Instagram if you need a local driver.

 That said, from my perspective, it was well spent.
 Two of the villages that I recommend visiting are Wengji (翁基) and Nuogang (糯岗).
-Surely, there are others, and if you know any, please let me know with a comment.
+Surely, there are others, and if you know any, please let me know by comment.

 The village of Wengji (翁基) in Lancang

 The village is built on a hill with a beautiful valley view.
-Behind the village, there is a temple that has no monks.
+Behind the village, there is a temple without monks.
 The guide explained that this is a rather common situation since there are not enough monks in the country.

-Unfortunately, it’s impossible to take a photo like the one you see above without a drone.
+Unfortunately, taking a photo like the one you see above is impossible without a drone.
 The only elevated place is from the temple, but the position is not high enough for a nice landscape picture.

 The village of Nuogang (糯岗) in Lancang